 These books were developed through focus groups and one-on-one interviews with young people.

 Please note the advice in these books works for most people, but may not be right for everyone.

-First published in 2013, updated in September 2021. © Canteen - The Australian Organisation for Young People Living with Cancer.
+© Canteen - The Australian Organisation for Young People Living with Cancer.

-Contents

-When a friend's parent or

-sibling dies from cancer
+Contents When a friend's parent or sibling dies from cancer Your reaction: This affects you too

-Your reaction: This affects you too
+Your reaction: This affects you too5

-What is grief?8
+What is grief?

 How can I help?
+16

 Further down the track

 Times when your friend might need extra support

-Tips for talking
+Tips for talking 22

 What should I say?
+24

-Tips for listening
+Tips for listening 26

 What should I not say?
+27

-Friendships may change
+Friendships may change 28

 Glossary

 Where to get more information and help

-References
+References 34

 Thanks